RadiologyInfo - The radiology information resource for patients

 Breast biopsy procedures will occasionally miss a lesion or underestimate the extent of disease present.
 If the diagnosis remains uncertain after a technically successful procedure, surgical biopsy will usually be necessary.

-Additional Information and Resources:
+Additional Information and Resources

 RTAnswers.org: Radiation Therapy for Breast Cancer

-Locate an ACR-accredited provider: To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.
+RadiologyInfo.org is not a medical facility.
+Please contact your physician with specific medical questions or for a referral to a radiologist or other physician.
+To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.

-Exam costs: The costs for specific medical imaging tests and treatments vary widely across geographic regions.
-Many—but not all—imaging procedures are covered by insurance.
-Discuss the fees associated with your medical imaging procedure with your doctor and/or the medical facility staff to get a better understanding of the portions covered by insurance and the possible charges that you will incur.
+This website does not provide cost information.
+The costs for specific medical imaging tests, treatments and procedures may vary by geographic region.
+Discuss the fees associated with your prescribed procedure with your doctor, the medical facility staff and/or your insurance provider to get a better understanding of the possible charges you will incur.

-Web page review process: This Web page is reviewed regularly by a physician with expertise in the medical area presented and is further reviewed by committees from the American College of Radiology (ACR) and the Radiological Society of North America (RSNA), comprising physicians with expertise in several radiologic areas.
+Web page review process: This Web page is reviewed regularly by a physician with expertise in the medical area presented and is further reviewed by committees from the Radiological Society of North America (RSNA) and the American College of Radiology (ACR), comprising physicians with expertise in several radiologic areas.

-Outside links: For the convenience of our users, RadiologyInfo provides links to relevant Web sites.
-RadiologyInfo, ACR and RSNA are not responsible for the content contained on the Web pages found at these links.
+Outside links: For the convenience of our users, RadiologyInfo.org provides links to relevant websites.
+RadiologyInfo.org, RSNA and ACR are not responsible for the content contained on the web pages found at these links.